mmilano/SidePanelCollapse/README.md

 # The Behavior of SidePanelCollapse

 It opens and it closes.
 Look more closely, and there is a little more to it than just that.
-Read on.

 ## Opening and Closing Durations